Residency: Clinical Pathology

 Information for International Applicants

-• Some programs require the TOFEL exam to qualify for an internship or residency position.
+- Some programs may require the TOEFL exam to qualify for an internship or residency position.

-• To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate will be asked to pay for the premium processing filing fee of $1,225 USD.
+- To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate can be asked to pay the premium processing filing fee of $2,805 USD.